jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 it can make music.

 Nearly everyone knows how to do this without training.
-We all know on some level how to make music with a vibrating string.
+On some level we all know how to make music with a vibrating string.